mlaugharn/nbgui/README.md

 # nbgui
-embed a live gui in jupyter
+embed a live gui in jupyter notebooks

 uses jupyter_rfb, pyglet, and imgui